Arrow Cross Party: Growth

+Nazi support and killings of Jews

-In 1944, the Arrow Cross Party's fortunes abruptly reversed when Hitler lost patience with Horthy's and his moderate prime minister Miklós Kállay's reluctance to fully toe the Nazi line.
-In March 1944, the Germans invaded and occupied Hungary, which resulted in Kállay fleeing, and a Nazi proxy, Döme Sztójay, replacing him who quickly legalised the Arrow Cross.
+In 1944, the Arrow Cross Party's fortunes abruptly reversed when Hitler lost patience with Horthy and his moderate prime minister, Miklós Kállay, for their reluctance to fully toe the Nazi line.
+In March 1944, the Germans invaded and occupied Hungary, which resulted in Kállay fleeing, and being replaced by a Nazi proxy, Döme Sztójay, who quickly legalized the Arrow Cross.

 During the spring and summer of 1944, more than 400,000 Jews were driven into centralised ghettos and then deported from the Hungarian countryside to death camps by the Nazis, with the enthusiastic assistance of the Hungarian Interior Ministry and its gendarmerie (the csendőrség), both of which had members closely linked to the Arrow Cross.
 Budapest Jews were forced into Yellow Star Houses, approximately 2,000 single-building mini-ghettos identified by a yellow Star of David at the entrance.
-In August 1944, before deportations from Budapest began, Horthy used what remaining influence he had to stop them, and force the radical antisemites out of his government.
+In August 1944, before deportations from Budapest began, Horthy used what remaining influence he had to stop them and force the radical antisemites out of his government.